pitivi/pitivi/docs/Install_with_flatpak.md

 If your software manager doesn't allow this yet, run the command below:

 ```
-$ flatpak --user uninstall org.pitivi.Pitivi stable
+$ flatpak uninstall org.pitivi.Pitivi
 ```

 ## Install GStreamer vaapi support

-In the sandbox gstreamer-vaapi is installed but it requires the org.freedesktop.Platform.VAAPI.Intel extension to be installed.
+In the sandbox gstreamer-vaapi is installed but it requires the `org.freedesktop.Platform.VAAPI.Intel` extension to be installed.

-As the support is experimental, you need to set PITIVI_UNSTABLE_FEATURES to enable them:
+As the support is experimental, you need to set `PITIVI_UNSTABLE_FEATURES` to enable them:
 ```
 $ flatpak run --env=PITIVI_UNSTABLE_FEATURES=vaapi org.pitivi.Pitivi